-Consequently, we could underprice risks, which would adversely affect our profit margins, or we could overprice risks, which could reduce our sales volume and competitiveness.
+If we do not accurately assess the risks we underwrite, we may not charge adequate premiums to cover our losses and expenses, which would adversely affect our results of operations.
+Alternatively, if we set our premiums too high, it could reduce our sales volume and competitiveness.
 In either case, our profitability could be materially and adversely affected.